How to Create a Minimalist Landing Page That Converts

 Conclusion

-1. What is the main goal of a minimalist landing page?
+1. What makes a minimalist landing page effective?

-3. Does a minimalist landing page work for all industries?
+5. Does a minimalist landing page load faster?